Why it simply doesn’t work and what to use instead.

 What is the Purpose of Mystery Shopping?

-The mystery shopping method is predominantly used by market research companies, watchdog organizations, and internally by companies themselves, to measure the quality of service, and to ensure employees are complying with regulations and policies.
-It is also often used to gather specific information about products and services.
-This information is then fed back to the organization and used to improve internal processes and audit employees.
+In addition, it can also often used to gather specific information about products and services.
+In either case, the information is then fed back to the organization and used to improve internal processes and audit employees.

 Does Mystery Shopping Work?